Study of noise in virtual distillation circuits for quantum error mitigation: Numerical Results

 \section{Numerical Results}

-To corroborate our analytical results we will now perform numerical experiments by simulating the quantum approximate optimization algorithm (QAOA), solving 6-qubit MaxCut problems on 30 randomly generated Erdős--Rényi graphs with 6-vertices and edge probability of $0.5$.
+To corroborate our analytical results we will now perform numerical experiments by simulating the quantum approximate optimization algorithm (QAOA), solving 6-qubit MaxCut problems on 30 randomly generated Erdős--Rényi graphs~\cite{erdos_random_1959} with 6-vertices and edge probability of $0.5$ (see \mbox{\figref[a]{fig:qaoa-circuit}}).

 The MaxCut problem is defined by a graph $G=(V,E)$, where $V$ is the set of vertices and $E$ is the set of edges.
 The objective of MaxCut is to partition the set of vertices into two subsets, such that the number of edges from one partition to the other is maximum.
 The problem can be reformulated as finding the ground state of a Hamiltonian